India crush Scotland to stay in hunt

 In a tournament, net run-rate is worked out by taking the average runs per over scored by that team in each game and subtracting the average runs per over scored against them in each game.

-If a team is bowled out inside their allotted overs, their run rate is calculated by diving the runs by the maximum overs they could have batted - 20 overs in the case of this tournament.
+If a team is bowled out inside their allotted overs, their run-rate is calculated by dividing the runs by the maximum overs they could have batted - 20 overs in the case of this tournament.

 'If we play like this no-one can beat us' - what they said